codesurfers/codesurfers.github.io/_posts/2014-07-07-k-most-frequent-lines-in-a-log-file.md

 finally return the hash_table
 ```

+The above pseudo-Python describes what we need to do.

 We need a way of getting the lines of the log file.
 The function
 `In_channel.read_lines` takes a filepath as an argument and returns a